-In light of this, we will be guided by the following principles in assessing Port's compliance with the consultation requirements of the pricing order.
-The Port:
+In light of this, we will be guided by the following principles in assessing Port's compliance with the consultation requirements of the pricing order.80 The Port:

 - should start engagement early in its planning of projects, programs, and other initiatives.
-The engagement should be ongoing, to keep testing proposals with port users and stakeholders. - should ensure engagement process prioritise matters that have a significant impact on the Port's services and prices. - should demonstrate that the engagement is genuine and clearly communicate the level of influence stakeholders will have on the decision - should tailor the form of engagement to suit the content on which it is seeking to engage, and to the circumstances facing port users and stakeholders.
+The engagement should be ongoing, to keep testing proposals with port users and stakeholders. - should ensure engagement process prioritise matters that have a significant impact on the Port's services and prices. - should demonstrate that the engagement is genuine and clearly communicate the level of influence stakeholders will have on the decision - should tailor the form of engagement to suit the content on which it is seeking to engage, and to the circumstances facing port users and stakeholders. - should provide participants in its engagement process with appropriate information, given the purpose, form and the content of the engagement.